 Educación para la Paz (EduPaz) supports grassroots groups, with equal participation of men and women, to carry out activities related to food production and economic resources.
 They use agroecological practices to advance food sovereignty and improve community health, building a solidarity economy model with full human development in communities in six municipalities along the border region of Chiapas.

-EduPaz’s Vision is to work with 60 groups of 6-10 members living in six municipalities along the border region of Chiapas.
+EduPaz’s vision is to work with 60 groups of 6-10 members living in six municipalities along the border region of the state of Chiapas.
 By 2020, these groups will be organized and conscientized, practicing gender equity, having advanced a model of food sovereignty and solidarity-based human development.

 An alternative view of programs